Emergent Workload Inequality in Collective Excavation: Experimental Results

 We then investigated how participation, and thus workload, trends evolved throughout these trials.
 The cumulative fraction of work (approximated by the pellets deposited) completed by a cumulative fraction of ants is shown in Figure \ref{fig:exp1}C. This relationship, also known as a Lorenz curve \cite{aguilar_collective_2018}, represents the level of ``unequalness'' in workload for this particular trial.
 Perfectly equal workload distribution, or a line of equality, would be represented by a straight line connecting (0,0) to (1,1).
 Using the experimental Lorenz curves, we calculate the Gini coefficient, or $G$, defined as the ratio of the area between the Lorenz curve and the line of equality to the area under the line of equality.
 The Gini coefficient represents the deviation of the workload from perfectly equal ($G = 0$, all ants work equally) to completely unequal ($G = 1$, a single ant performs all work).
 Figure \ref{fig:exp1}C demonstrates that unequal workload distributions are preserved throughout the entire trial.

 We then compare trends in workload distribution across varying group size.
 As shown by three representative trials in Figure \ref{fig:exp2}, as the group size increases, the workload distribution becomes increasingly unequal.
-For the smaller group sizes tested, nearly all ants participated to some degree (Figure \ref{fig:exp2}A2).
+For the smaller group sizes, nearly all ants participate to some degree (Figure \ref{fig:exp2}A2).
 However, for larger group sizes, we observe an increasing fraction of ants which perform little to no excavation, and instead a core group of ants perform all digging (Figure \ref{fig:exp2}C2).
 We then compare trends over all group sizes; the resultant Gini coefficients for the first 8 hours of all trials are represented in Figure \ref{fig:exp3}.
 We observe a sublinear, monotonically increasing trend in Gini coefficient with increasing group size.
-If extrapolated, this trend predicts the Gini coefficient range for 30 ants which was predicted by Aguilar et al. ($G = 0.81\pm0.15 - 0.83\pm0.16$) \cite{aguilar_collective_2018}.\footnote{Aguilar et al. used only the ants which appeared in the camera frame at the end of the tunnel to calculate Gini coefficient; thus, their estimates do not take into consideration the inactive workers in the group, while our estimates consider all workers.
+If extrapolated, this trend predicts the Gini coefficient range for 30 ants which was predicted by Aguilar et al. ($G = 0.81\pm0.15 - 0.83\pm0.16$) \cite{aguilar_collective_2018}. \footnote{Aguilar et al. used only the ants which appeared in the camera frame at the end of the tunnel to calculate Gini coefficient; thus, their estimates do not take into consideration the inactive workers in the group, while our estimates consider all workers.
 They report that a fraction of the 30 ants (between $0.22\pm0.1$ and $0.31\pm0.13$) never visited the tunnel face in their experiments, and report a Gini coefficient $G = 0.75\pm0.1$.
-In our formulation, this corresponds to an effective Gini coefficient range of $G = 0.81\pm0.15$ - $0.83\pm0.16$.}

-This trend supports initial observations that large groups not only share work highly unequally (as observed in prior literature), but that this workload inequality increases the larger the group becomes.
-To better understand the mechanisms underlying this observation, we implement an agent-based model which captures the role of individual ant decision making in a simplified tunnel environment.
+In our formulation, this corresponds to an effective Gini coefficient range of $G = 0.81\pm0.15$ - $0.83\pm0.16$.} This trend supports initial observations that large groups not only share work highly unequally, as observed in prior literature \cite{charbonneau_lazy_2015, aguilar_collective_2018}, but that this workload inequality increases the larger the group becomes.

-\subsection{Cellular Automata Simulation}
+\section{Cellular Automata Simulation}

-\subsubsection{CA Model Formulation}
+\subsection{CA Model Formulation}